-Community Coordinated Child Care, Inc. (4-C) is part of a network of accredited, non-profit Wisconsin Child Care Resource & Referral agencies providing advocacy and support services for child care in various counties.
+Community Coordinated Child Care, Inc. (4-C) is part of a network of accredited, non-profit Wisconsin Child Care Resource & Referral agencies and Family Resource Centers providing advocacy and support services for child care in various counties.
 The agency strives to ensure that every child has access to high quality early care and education through integrated support and expertise.

 Through our Youth Resources program, we encourage families to renew their energy and support their overall resiliency in caring for a child who has a disability.
 Our Youth Resources Inclusive Child Care Services focuses exclusively on helping families find and maintain licensed and inclusive child care programming such as in-home care, child care centers or summer day camps.
 We are familiar with the Americans with Disabilities Act and how this applies to local child care programs.
 We understand how to educate and support child care professionals with making necessary accommodations and adaptations so all children can participate.